troessner/articles/2015-02-14-reek-2-just-got-released.markdown

 #### Support

-Parsing with the [`parser`](https://github.com/whitequark/parser) gem allows us to support all major ruby versions:
+Parsing with the [`parser`](https://github.com/whitequark/parser) gem allows us to support all major Ruby versions:

 1.9.3
 2.0